 Business and management schools play a key role in shaping the skills of future business leaders, and can be powerful drivers of corporate sustainability.
 The Principles for Responsible Management Education (PRME) provides a platform to raise the profile of sustainability in schools around the world and to equip today’s business students with the understanding and ability to deliver change tomorrow.

-Acting Dean's commitment to the Principles for Responsible Management Education
+To learn more visit the Principles for Responsible Management Education website.